andreybeloboky/Financial-Portfolio-Management-System/README.md

 # \[GitHub]a command-line application (CLI) to manage a personal investment portfolio.
-The application must support different types of assets (Stocks, Bonds, Mutual Funds), persist the portfolio in a CSV file, and provide complex analytics.
+The application must support different types of assets (Stocks, Bonds, MutualFunds), persist the portfolio in a CSV file, and provide complex analytics.
 #
 # Step 1; - Install JDK 17.
 #